The CCRCI Internship Program offers real-world experience, skills and contacts that enhance on-campus coursework and foster career readiness.

 Students eager to gain professional arts experience in one of the world’s most dynamic cities have a terrific array of possibilities to enhance their education.
 Internships for current students (juniors, seniors, and graduate students) are arranged for one semester.

-Once you’ve filled out the application, the CCRCI office will set up an appointment to provide additional information about possible internships plus work with you on applying; this will include preparing you to submit your résumé and cover letters to selected organizations requesting internship interviews (see below for preparation tips).
+Once you’ve filled out the application, and after the application deadline of July 14th, the CCRCI office will set up an appointment to provide additional information about possible internships plus work with you on applying; this will include preparing you to submit your résumé and cover letters to selected organizations requesting internship interviews (see below for preparation tips).

-In addition to the procedure above, students should register for ME 1900 for 1 credit.
+In addition to the procedure above, students should register for ME 1900 for 3 credits.
 Please fill out the application form first, before registering: approval is required.

 After finding the right fit with an organization, you will be given an internship contract for the semester, to be signed by you, your staff supervisor, and your internship supervisor.